typesafehub/conductr-doc/src/main/play-doc/developer/AkkaAndPlay.md

 ## play[23|24]-conductr-bundle-lib

 Please select the Play 2.3 or 2.4 variant depending on whether you are using Play 2.3 or Play 2.4 respectively.
+Bringing in this library automatically brings in Akka 2.3.

 This library provides a reactive API using [Play WS](https://www.playframework.com/documentation/2.4.x/ScalaWS) and should be used when you are using Play.
 The library can be used for both Java and Scala.